Scratching an itch.

 One of the most disappointing aspects that I found about The Surge 2 during my playthrough was its performance and a host of bugs that I encountered.
 For the majority of my play the framerate on PC was a solid smooth experience, although every once and a while there would be some annoying graphical glitches appearing on the screen that required me to exit back to the main menu, and reload a save in-order to rectify the issue.
 Unfortunately that wasn’t all, in the last quarter of the game a turning point hits Jericho City, and this is where I saw some terrible framerate issues that got so low it started to have a negative effect on combat.
 Even with trying to turn down some of the graphical settings this didn’t alleviate any of the issues.

-It was also in this last portion of the game where I began to have the game crash back to the desktop unexpectedly on a few occasions, but the game is pretty good at constantly saving your progress so luckily this wasn’t a massive issue.
+It was also in this last portion of The Surge 2 where I began to have the game crash back to the desktop unexpectedly on a few occasions, but in saying that it does a pretty good at constantly saving your progress so luckily this wasn’t a massive issue.
 I also had problems where my character would get stuck in the environment and end up being instantly killed, causing me to drop all my tech scrap and having to work my way back to where I was.
 It’s frustrating when these things happen, and hopefully they can be resolved in future updates.

 Despite some of the technical issues and difficulty scaling, The Surge 2 is a fun game that should satisfy those looking for a souls-like experience.
 The combat is rewarding, and the directional blocking system is definitely something I would love to see implemented into other action games.
 The Surge 2 shouldn’t be seen as a Dark Souls clone; instead, it’s a great game standing on its own feet that has done some exciting things to expand the genre.